 And you can buy your ticket now online to skip the line.

-The spine of the Edinburgh city is the Royal Mile.
+The spine of the city of Edinburgh is the Royal Mile.
 This long street takes you from the Castle to the Holyroodhouse palace in the heart of the old town.
-It is now too touristy for my taste but the side small passages are interesting to explore.
+It is now too touristy for my taste, but the side small passages are interesting to explore.

 Many photos and practical info on the article dedicated to the Royal Mile.

-Located on the Royal Miles, the St Giles Cathedral is not the most beautiful from the outside.
-But once inside you can admire colorful stained glass windows, the internal system of the organ and the famous Thistle Chapel.
+Located on the Royal Mile, the St Giles Cathedral is not the most beautiful from the outside.
+But once inside you can admire colorful stained-glass windows, the internal system of the organ and the famous Thistle Chapel.

 Many photos and practical info on the article dedicated to the St Giles Cathedral.

 Calton Hill is one of the 3 hills in the city.
-I think it is one fo the tops things to do in Edinburgh with many monuments of greek inspiration and incredible views all around.
+I think it is one of the top things to do in Edinburgh with many monuments of Greek inspiration and incredible views all around.

 Many photos and practical info on the article dedicated to Calton Hill.

-In the heart of Edinburgh, separating the old and new towns, the Princes street Garden are a great place to escape the busy street and go relax on the grass under the magnificent trees.
+In the heart of Edinburgh, separating the old and new towns, the Princes Street Garden is a great place to escape the busy street and go relax on the grass under the magnificent trees.
 One of the most relaxing Edinburgh things to do.

-Like many bog cities, Edinburgh has its own Botanic Gardens.
+Like many big cities, Edinburgh has its own Botanic Gardens.
 If you want to escape the narrow streets and dark buildings, head to the Gardens to enjoy the greenery.

-Further from the Edinburgh city, fans of the Royal family or of ships, can enjoy a visit of the Royal Yacht Britannia.
+Further from the city of Edinburgh, fans of the Royal family or of ships, can enjoy a visit of the Royal Yacht Britannia.

 But maybe more than visit all those Edinburgh things to do, my recommendation is to just walk around or take a bus around the city.
 It definitively has a unique atmosphere.